Call for demos

 Papers without appropriate blinding will be rejected without review.

 Papers submitted to STCAI must be the original work of the authors.
-The may not be simultaneously under review elsewhere.
+They must not be simultaneously under review elsewhere.
 The authors’ prior work must be cited appropriately.

 Authors will retain their rights as the copyright holder for their submissions.
-The authors can choose whether to put their accepted papers/demos on the STCAI website.
+They can choose whether or not to publish their accepted papers/demos on the STCAI website.

 As a general conference on AI, STCAI welcomes submissions across all areas of AI technology.
 We encourage all submissions that describe innovative, high-quality AI research addressing real-world problems.